PhillRogers/FileDownloadPortal/README.md

 # Work in progress:
 	Should add ISO8601 weeks E.g. (1995-W03) which may be useful for retail & hospitality.
 	Get lang-pref from cookie or GET params is work-in-progress.
-	Per-column filter modifiers: [not] [case sensitive] [Regex] Basket
+	Basket
 		to build up selection across multiple different query criteria.
-		"Download selected n" -> "Add selected n to basket" ... seperate page?
+		"Download selected n" -> "Add selected n to basket" ... separate page?
 No date selector or column filters. would that be too disconnected from the page in front of the data?
 	GET params to include: sort col number, col filters Distinguish which col was last sorted by & which direction